liqd/adhocracy3/src/adhocracy_core/docs/assets_and_images.rst

 Uploading Assets
 ----------------

-To upload assets, the frontend sends a POST request with enctype="multipart/form-data" to an asset post pool.
-The request must have the following fields:
+Assets are uploaded (POST) and updated (PUT) in a special way.
+Instead of sending a JSON document, the field names and values are flattened into key/value pairs that are sent as a "multipart/form-data" request.
+Hence, the request will typically have the following keys:

 :content_type: the type of the resource that shall be created, e.g.
     "adhocracy_core.resources.sample_proposal.IProposalIntroImage"
-:mime_type: the MIME type of the uploaded file, e.g. "image/jpeg"
+:data.adhocracy_core.sheets.asset.IAssetMetadata.mime_type: the MIME type of
+    the uploaded file, e.g. "image/jpeg"
-:attached_to: the path of the resource to which the asset belongs
+:data.adhocracy_core.sheets.asset.IAssetMetadata.size: the size of the file
+:data.adhocracy_core.sheets.asset.IAssetMetadata.filename: the original name
+    of the file
-:asset: the binary data of the uploaded file, as per the HTML
+:data.adhocracy_core.sheets.asset.IAssetData.data: the binary data of the
-    `<input type="file" name="asset">` tag.
+    uploaded file, as per the HTML `<input type="file" name="asset">` tag.

-FIXME Alternatively, the frontend could upload *two* files: (1) the binary data of the uploaded file and (2) a small JSON document containing the content type of the resource and the values of the `adhocracy_core.sheets.asset.IAsset` in our usual way.
-Would that be easier for the frontend and/or the backend??

 In response, the backend sends a JSON document with the resource type and path of the new resource (just as with other resource types)::